 - MLS: I buy most of my properties from the MLS as does David.
 Being a real estate agent is a huge advantage for finding more deals.

 - Networking: I get deals from networking as well.
-I have agents bringing me deals, but David had a slightly different strategy I love.
+I have agents bringing me deals, but David had a slightly different strategy that I love.
 He talks to all the neighbors when he buys a house and says he ends up having many neighbors call him to sell down the road.

 How can you learn more from David?